darul75/personal-blog/posts/2015/2015-11-19_some-bitwise-operation.md

   0000 0000
 ```

-And not one as expected
+And not 1 as expected

 ```javascript
   0000 0001